wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 {% include whatever.html %}

+<a name="Why"></a>

+## Why Kubernetes?

+Kubernetes is called a "orchestration" system for automating application deployment, scaling, and management.

+Kubernetes is needed to run multiple instances of an application on a single machine, and run multiple machines in a cluster.
+This is called <strong>horizontal scaling</strong>, typically in a server cloud such as AWS, Azure, GCP, etc.

+Kubernetes manages Docker containers.
+That is because developers create their apps within Docker images for less "it works on my machine" issues of portability across environments.
+That is a huge time saver.

+As <a target="_blank" href="https://wilsonmar.github.io/docker/">my article on Docker</a> describes, Docker images are much faster and smaller than VMware images previously used.

 <a name="Keywords"></a>

-### kubectl CLI command keywords
+## Kubernetes Vocabulary

-Below are Kubernetes technical terms listed alphabetically in one page, so you can go quickly/directly click to each:
+Below are technical terms and abbreviations you need to know, listed alphabetically in one page, so you can go quickly/directly click to each:

 <a href="#Admission">Admission Control</a>,
 <a href="#Annotations">Annotations</a>,